anniecherk/anniecherk.github.io/about.md

 I'm a software engineer broadly interested in systems.
 In the past I've also spent time thinking about security, programming langauges and machine learning.

-I'll be looking for a ✨new job✨ in early 2022.
+I'm looking for a ✨new job✨!
 I'm interested in working on a large production system at scale, or a system in the process of scaling up.
 If you know of teams that might be a good fit, I'd love to hear from you :)

 I previously worked as a software engineer at [Galois](https://galois.com).
 At Galois I primarily worked on [MATE](https://galois.com/project/mate/), a program analysis platform for helping developers find security vulnerabilities in their programs.